liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/03-logging.markdown

 [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/index-modules-slowlog.html).

 Configure the Slow Log for the embedded Elasticsearch server in the Elasticsearch 6 entry in System Settings.
-Add these properties to the Additional Index Configurations property:
+Add these settings to the Additional Index Configurations property:

     index.indexing.slowlog.threshold.index.debug: 2s